 4.1 Customer will pay the undisputed fees set forth in the invoices in the amounts and at the times stated in each Service Order and, if not specified in the Service Order, agrees to pay undisputed invoice(s) in full within thirty (30) days after receipt thereof.
+Unless otherwise specified in the applicable SOW, Customer agrees to reimburse Tealium for travel, lodging and meal expenses incurred in the course of providing Technical Services at any location other than Tealium’s site.
+Tealium will invoice Customer for expenses incurred.
 Any payment not received when due will accrue interest on the outstanding amount at a rate of one percent (1%) per month or the highest rate allowed by applicable law, whichever is lower.
 Customer will pay to Tealium all expenses incurred by Tealium in exercising its rights to payments under this MSA, including, but not limited to, reasonable attorneys’ fees and the fees of any collection agency retained by Tealium.
 All sums payable under this MSA are exclusive of: (a) VAT, GST or any relevant local sales or use taxes; (b) income taxes assessed by any governmental agencies, including, but not limited to withholdings and royalties; and (c) other taxes and similar fees imposed on the delivery of Services, (collectively “Taxes”).
 Customer will be responsible for the payment of all Taxes except for taxes on Tealium’s income.
 Except as expressly set forth in this MSA, all fees due hereunder are non-refundable and are not contingent on any additional services or products to be provided by Tealium.

 4.2 If GST is imposed on a Taxable Supply made by Tealium to the Customer under or in connection with the Service Order, the amount stated in the Service Order of the Taxable Supply shall be equal to the GST-exclusive consideration that the Customer must pay to Tealium for the Taxable Supply under the Service Order increased by an amount (the GST Amount) equal to the amount of GST payable on that Taxable Supply and the GST Amount is, subject to Tealium issuing a Tax Invoice to the Customer, payable at the same time and in the same manner as the consideration to which it relates.
 In these Terms of Service “GST” means the goods and services tax or similar value added tax levied or imposed in Australia under the GST Act and includes any replacement or subsequent similar tax; “GST Act” means A New Tax System (Goods and Services Tax) Act 1999 (Cth) and “Taxable Supply” and “Tax Invoice” have the same meaning as in the GST Act.